Lednerb/bilberry-hugo-theme/README.md

 Note that on mobile devices the navigation will still be collapsed because otherwise, the navigation menu hides the essential parts of your site.

 ### MathJAX Markup
 If you want to add [MathJAX](https://www.mathjax.org) markup support, set parameter `enable_mathjax` option to `true` in your site's config file.

+### Disabled Javascript Support
+Although this theme has a lot of features that only work with enabled javascript, it also fully supports disabled javascript.
+Disabling javascript will not break any styles or essential functionality on the site.

+Just head over to the demo page, disable javascript in your browser and check the results!

 ## Favicons
 Using favicons nowadays is not a trivial thing.